YbicG/petsim-py/README.md

-# Pet Simulator 99 API Wrapper Documentation
+# Pet Simulator 99 API Wrapper

 This document provides detailed information about the Pet Simulator 99 API Wrapper and its functionalities.